yannis300307/NumworksAppsRust/README.md

 ## Quick documentation

 The `src` folder contains a main.rs file and a nadk folder.
-The nadk folder is rust module that contain the cross platform api.
+The nadk folder is a rust module that contains the cross platform api.

 The `main.rs` file uses 2 macros `setup_allocator!()` and `init_heap!();` in order to init the heap allocator.